 About Android FTP Clients

 It may not surprise you that Android can access FTP protocol, right?
 So, Android FTP clients help you when it comes to accessing the content in an FTP server.
 You will need the right credentials for logging in and you will be able to see the available files and directories.
 The best part?
 You can upload and download files.
 So, in a situation like the one we mentioned above, you will be able to download the HTML file, edit the code and upload it back to the server.
-And today, we have listed the best five FPT clients for Android in 2020.
+And today, we have listed the best five FPT clients for Android.

 #1 AndFTP